Redesigning our 14-24 year old provision

 We want young people to get the best possible chance in life.
 To be prepared for jobs.
 For further study.
 For life.

 We have a lot to be proud of.
-Since the launch of Explorer Scouts and Scout Network, with the exception of the pandemic, our numbers have grown year on year.
+Since the launch of Explorer Scouts and Scout Network, except during the pandemic, our numbers have grown year on year.
 In 2019, 76% of young people agreed that “section leaders were delivering an amazing experience”.

 But we know we could do better.
 Too many of our Scouts don’t continue to Explorers, and too many Explorer Scouts don’t make it to Network.
 So, we’re now starting work on reviewing our offering for 14-24 year olds.